Mervyn Bishop: Career

-Bishop began his career as a cadet photographer with The Sydney Morning Herald in 1962, the first Aboriginal photographer hired by the paper, becoming the first Aboriginal person to work on a metropolitan daily newspaper and one of the first to become a professional photographer.
+Bishop began his career as a cadet photographer with the Sydney Morning Herald in 1962, the first Aboriginal photographer hired by the paper, becoming the first Aboriginal person to work on a metropolitan daily newspaper and one of the first to become a professional photographer.
 During four years of his cadetship, he completed a Photography Certificate Course at Sydney Technical College.
 In 2004, he remained the only indigenous photographer to have been employed by the paper.

-He won the Nikon-Walkley Australian Press Photographer of the Year in 1971 with Life and Death Dash (1971).
+He won the Nikon-Walkley Australian Press Photographer of the Year in 1971 with Life and Death Dash (1971), a photograph which appeared on the front page of the Sydney Morning Herald in January 1971, depicting a nun rushing to get help for an Aboriginal child.
+Artist Jonathan Jones wrote in 2014: "In this startling image, composition, contrast and Aboriginal social commentary combine.
+It is a classic example of photojournalism that has since transgressed its original context and come to insinuate the impact of religious missions within Aboriginal Australia and, in particular, on the Stolen Generations".

 From 1974 to 1980, he worked as the Department of Aboriginal Affairs staff photographer.
 Some of his most enduring work came from this period, as he visited Indigenous communities and documented "the first flush of an idealistic era when land rights, equal wages and government-funded aid seemed to presage a new dawn for Aboriginal Australians".

-It was during this time, in 1975, that he shot the iconic photograph of Gough Whitlam pouring soil into the hand of Gurindji traditional owner, Vincent Lingiari, at the handover of the deeds to Gurindji country at Wattie Creek.
+It was during this time, in 1975, that he shot the iconic photograph of Gough Whitlam pouring soil into the hand of Gurindji traditional owner Vincent Lingiari, at the handover of the deeds to Gurindji country at Wattie Creek.
 This photograph has been seen as capturing "the symbolic birth of landrights".

-He returned to the Herald in 1979, before becoming a freelance photographer in 1986, working for such agencies as the National Geographic Society.
+He returned to the Sydney Morning Herald in 1979, before becoming a freelance photographer in 1986, working for such agencies as the National Geographic Society.

-Bishop completed further studies and lectured in photography at Tranby Aboriginal College, the Eora College and at the Tin Sheds Gallery at the University of Sydney.
+Bishop completed further studies and lectured in photography at Tranby Aboriginal College, the Eora College, and at the Tin Sheds Gallery at the University of Sydney.

 In 1991 he had his first solo exhibition, In Dreams: Mervyn, Thirty Years of Photography 1960 to 1990, at the Australian Centre for Photography.
 Originally curated by Tracey Moffatt, it went on to tour for over 10 years.
 A book titled In Dreams was published to accompany the exhibition.

+He worked as a stills photographer on Phillip Noyce's 2002 drama film Rabbit-Proof Fence.

 He produced a one-man performance piece, Flash Blak, in the vein of a William Yang slide show to music and written and directed by Yang, for the 2004 Message Sticks Festival at the Sydney Opera House.
 His aim in the show was to delve "into his family's history to illuminate a wider story about Aboriginal life in the latter half of the 20th century".
-He also worked as a stills photographer on Phillip Noyce's Rabbit-Proof Fence.